powersj/powersj.io/content/post/maas-curtin-zfsroot.md

     < /tmp/frequent-2018-10-01-2245.bak
 ```

 Another option is to send the snapshots to a remote system already setup with ZFS.
-First, on the remote system that will store our backup of a ZFS snapshot create a pool to store the snapshots:
+First, on the remote system that will store our backup of a ZFS snapshot create a pool to store the snapshots.

 ```shell
 $ sudo zfs create rpool/nexus